Crypto. Now understandable with AI

 I was testing Astro Bento Portfolio + Github Pages + Github CI/CD with the resulting Web3/Crypto related microblog here.

-And some time ago I was having a look to this amazing BlockChain/Solidity FreeCodeCamp course:
+Some time ago I was having a look to this amazing BlockChain/Solidity FreeCodeCamp course:

 What would Cicero Think about Crypto?